A brown and white cow

 Routine mutilation: A majority of companies (52%) have no policy to manage routine mutilations - such as branding with hot irons or tail docking in pigs and cattle.

-Live transport: Only 27% of assessed companies report that live transportation of farm animals is restricted to short journeys only (i.e. 4 hours or less for poultry and rabbits, and 8 hours for other species).
+Live transport: Only 27% of assessed companies report that live transportation of farmed animals is restricted to short journeys only (i.e. 4 hours or less for poultry and rabbits, and 8 hours for other species).

 Antibiotics: Only 40% of companies have commitments in place to end prophylactic and routine metaphylactic antibiotic use – despite the risk of surging antibiotic resistance.